Managed IT Support

 - Normal - Within 8 business hours: General request for machine setup reformats or other tasks that are not time sensitive.
 Example: User needs help but will not be available until a few days later.
 General requests for VoIP (basic) request for feature changes, phone relocation, adding/changing service, new phone.

 By default, desktops and laptops under contract with ITS Managed IT Support are enrolled into automated software updtes.
 For PCs, updates are deployeed via SCCM and for Macs, via Absolute Manage.
 Customers are notified via e-mail in advance of each monthly update deployment.
 Microsoft out-of-band and third-party critical updates (such as Java, Flash Player, and Adobe Reader) are deployed as they become available.

 Customer responsibilities in support of this agreement include:

 - The customer is the owner of their data, and must categorize that data according to university requirements.

 - Request help and services defined in Technical Support of this SLA.

-- Respond to MDS staff inquiries in a professional and timely manner.
+- Respond to MITS staff inquiries in a professional and timely manner.